DobriyDed/docs-en/docs/pages/quick-start.rst

 Go to the website, login and navigate to the add server page.
 Fill in the info, click submit and you will be taken to your servers dashboard.

-How to add/rmove another admin account to your server
+How to add/remove another admin account to your server
 -----------------------------------------------

 First of all, new admin must login to CSMM system to create user account.
 You cannot add Admin without CSMM account!

-On server settings page, in "Basic server settings" section, press blue button "Add/romove admins" Enter SteamID (usually it's a 17-digit number).
+On server settings page, in "Basic server settings" section, press blue button "Add/remove admins" Enter SteamID (usually it's a 17-digit number).
 If SteamID is correct and user have CSMM account, user name and 2 buttons below appears to add and remove admin from server.

 You should see all active CSMM server admins in column to the right

-**Warning: this operation is NOT grants player "admin" priveleges on server, only allows to use CSMM system to manage it.
-Including, adding admin access to himslelf**
+**Warning: this operation is NOT grants player "admin" privileges on server, only allows to use CSMM system to manage it.
+Including, adding admin access to himself**